-While Mikael is primarily a forum for peer-reviewed articles, authors can also submit non-peer-reviewed discussion papers, professor's inaugural lectures, lectio praecursoria presentations (given at the beginning of a doctoral defence), conference reports, book reviews, translations of scholarly texts (into Finnish or Swedish) and obituaries.
+While Mikael is primarily a forum for peer-reviewed articles, non-peer-reviewed reports, discussion papers, book reviews, conference reports, obituaries and lectio praecursoria (presentations given at the beginning of a doctoral defence) can also be submitted for consideration.
 The criteria for peer-reviewed and non-peer-reviewed articles are available here.
 Articles must conform to the code of Responsible Conduct of Research as defined by the Finnish National Board on Research Integrity (available here in Finnish, Swedish and English).